YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

     6 directories, 6 files
     gtmuser@gtmworkshop:~$

+Note that you may have to install the program 'tree' before running the above command.
 We will get into this in more detail below.

 **UTF-8 Mode**